telefonicaid/iotagent-node-lib/doc/usermanual.md

 Terminates the current transaction, if there is any, cleaning its context.

 #### Generic middlewares

-This collection of utility middlewares is aimed to be used in the northbound of the IoTAgent Library, as well as in other HTTP-based APIs of the IoTAs.
-All the middlewares follow the Express convention of (req, res, next) objects, so this information will not be repeated in the descriptions for the middleware functions.
+This collection of utility middlewares is aimed to be used to north of the IoT Agent Library, as well as in other HTTP-based APIs of the IoT Agents.
+All the middlewares follow the Express convention of `(req, res, next)` objects, so this information will not be repeated in the descriptions for the middleware functions.
 All the middlewares can be added to the servers using the standard Express mechanisms.

 ##### iotagentLib.middlewares.handleError()
 ###### Signature